Your Guide to Spring 2021 Events

 What does it mean to work in fields such as Environmental Planning/Conservation, Sustainability, Resource Management, Remediation/Compliance, Quality Assurance/Control, or Wildlife Management/Care?
 Read more below about each of these areas and how your L&S degree can lead you to a career in these fields.

 Looking for more?
-Check out our Graduate School Resources
+Check out our more resources to explore.

 The Environmental Policy field centers around the alternation of public policy and social institutions that influence the way we manage the environment and our natural resources.
 By researching scientific data and current legislation Environmental Policy makers create new laws and legal standards that will better serve shifting environmental demands.

-Environmental Planning careers create programs that use land more efficiently with minimal damage to the surrounding environment.
+Environmental & Urban Planning careers create programs that use land more efficiently with minimal damage to the surrounding environment.
 They often focus on the use of natural resources and attempt to predict any risks or problems that may arise, and then create plans to combat these risks.
+Urban planners help to direct a city’s or town’s development.
+The profession of urban planning is involved in improving the life and health quality of not just what is traditionally thought of as “urban” spaces, but of all spaces in which human beings live.

 Though the words “sustainability” and “green” often invoke the idea of environmental scientists, this narrow view does not accurately represent the diversity of the field.
 While these scientific careers are certainly part of the industry, there are many other options for those seeking a Sustainability job or Green profession.
 In fact, many Sustainability careers are often focused on helping organizations and companies run more efficiently, thereby increasing their profits, pleasing their customer base, and creating a sense of well being among the community.